All Episodes

 Madison Paxton.

-She and Amanda Knox uh were seen strolling uh hand in hand uh at the Occupy Seattle protest.
+She and Amanda Knox were seen strolling hand in hand at the Occupy Seattle protest.

-Uh the Occupy Salt Lake City protesters took over Pioneer Plan uh Pioneer Park to focus on corporate corruption, but they're now locked in a class privilege dispute between the middle class deadbeats of the Occupy Salt Lake City movement and the homeless and the homeless uh derelicts and the drug dealers who uh live in the park.
+But they're now locked in a class privilege dispute between the middle-class deadbeats of the Occupy Salt Lake City movement and the homeless, and the homeless derelicts and the drug dealers who live in the park.

-Uh and one of the homeless people has put up to uh has put up a sign saying, Welcome to Occupy the Homeless.
+And one of the homeless people has put up a sign saying, welcome to Occupy the Homeless.

-Uh we've been trying to do everything we can to integrate both groups together and be cooperative, said Alexandra Fabella, a spokeswoman for Occupy Salt Lake City, but at this point uh they haven't been been able to.
+We've been trying to do everything we can to integrate both groups together and be cooperative, said Alexandra Fabella, a spokeswoman for Occupy Salt Lake City.

-The homeless uh and don't apparently want to integrate with the Occupy Salt Lake City people.
+The homeless and don't apparently want to integrate with the Occupy Salt Lake City people.

-For one for one thing, the Occupy Salt Lake City people have a far lower standard of personal hygiene.
+For one thing, the Occupy Salt Lake City people have a far lower standard of personal hygiene.

-So uh there seems to be a lot of uh lot of conflict in this uh tragic to report at Occupy Salt Lake City, where uh Occupy Salt Lake City is now taking taking the homes of the homeless and the drug dealers in Pioneer Park.
+So there seems to be a lot of conflict in this tragic to report at Occupy Salt Lake City, where Occupy Salt Lake City is now Taking the homes of the homeless and the drug dealers in Pioneer Park.

-Um the the city of Los Angeles, Occupy Los Angeles, which sounds marginally less risable than Occupy Salt Lake City, don't ask me why.
+The city of Los Angeles, Occupy Los Angeles, which sounds marginally less risible than Occupy Salt Lake City.

-But uh Los Angeles City officials who were assiduously wooing the Occupy Los Angeles movement, uh they've taken over the grassy area around City Hall in Los Angeles, but they're now beginning to back away from them.
+But Los Angeles city officials who were assiduously wooing the Occupy Los Angeles movement, they've taken over the grassy area around City Hall in Los Angeles, but they're now beginning to back away from them.

 Oh, this is amazing, isn't it?